smojpg-ui/conscious-architecture/README.md

 ## Citation
 Moore, S. (2026).
 Conscience Architecture: Theory of Emergent Relational Convergence via Authentic Longitudinal Signal.
 GitHub repository. https://github.com/smojpg-ui/conscience-architecture

+## Contributing
+This project is open for collaboration.
+If you would like to contribute data, run replications, suggest improvements, or join the research, please open an issue or contact the author.

 ## Contact & Collaboration
 The predictions are falsifiable.
 The Antarctic Tier 1 pathway is achievable now.
 Collaboration is invited from researchers, data scientists, and mission architects who view sustained authentic human signal as a first-principles scientific object.